-A string of protests across Britain are rallying against a proposed legislation that could provide police more power to stop public demonstrations.
+A string of UK protests are rallying against a proposed legislation that could provide police more power to stop public demonstrations.

 According to reports, the police chiefs and ministers drafting the proposed laws are reacting to the Extinction Rebellion demonstrations of 2019 that caused major disruptions in public areas across London and stretched police to the limit.